bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-**Create a product with images**
+### Create a product with images

-To create a simple product with an image using the V3 Catalog API, first create the product, then add an image.
+To create a simple product with an image using the V3 Catalog API, first create the product, then add the image.

-**V3 Request:**
+**V3 request:**

 `POST /v3/catalog/products/{product_id}/images`

-1. Create a product using: `POST /v3/catalog/products`
+1. Create a product using `POST /v3/catalog/products`
-2. Add an image using: `POST /v3/catalog/products/{product_id}/images`
+2. Add an image using `POST /v3/catalog/products/{product_id}/images`

 ```json
 {